ifsie/girlfriend_text/README.md

 python3 main.py > pid.txt 2>&1 &
 ```
 *Jobs can be accessed with the `jobs` command. jobs will show you the running jobs, and number them.
 You could then talk about the jobs using a `%` followed by the number like `kill %1` or so.*

+# Don't give me credit for this, it's not mine